Telephone and internet access in the home

 Source: Statistics New Zealand, Census of Population and Dwellings, 2001 and 2006

-Access to telephones increased from 88 percent to 94 percent among Māori and from 87 percent to 95 percent among Pacific peoples between 2001 and 2006.
-Telephone access for the European, Asian and Other ethnic groups increased slightly over this period, reaching 99 percent in 2006.
+Access to telephones increased from 88 per cent to 94 per cent among Māori and from 87 per cent to 95 per cent among Pacific peoples between 2001 and 2006.
+Telephone access for European, Asian and other ethnic groups increased slightly over this period, reaching 99 per cent in 2006.
 In 2006, the difference in telephone access between Māori and Pacific peoples and the total population was larger for landline telephones than for cellphones.

 Differences by family type

-Among families with dependent children, 98 percent had telephone access and 71 percent had internet access in their homes in 2006.
-One-parent families with dependent children were less likely than two-parent families with dependent children to have access to either telephones or the internet, but they experienced greater increases in access between 2001 and 2006.
-In 2006, 95 percent of one-parent families and 99 percent of two-parent families had access to telephones while 50 percent of one-parent families and 79 percent of two-parent families had access to the internet.
+Among families with dependent children, 98 per cent had telephone access and 71 per cent had internet access in their homes in 2006.
+One-parent families were less likely than two-parent families to have access to either telephones or the internet, but they experienced proportionately greater increases in access between 2001 and 2006.
+In 2006, 95 per cent of one-parent families and 99 per cent of two-parent families had access to telephones while 50 per cent of one-parent families and 79 per cent of two-parent families had access to the internet.

 International comparisons show the proportion of households with internet access, rather than the proportion of people living in households with internet access.
-By this measure, New Zealand compares relatively favourably with other countries, ranking eighth out of 30 OECD countries surveyed between 2005 and 2009.
-With 75 percent of households having internet access in 2009, New Zealand’s figure is higher than the OECD median of 66 percent.
-New Zealand is ranked above Australia (72 percent in 2008/2009), the United Kingdom (71 percent in 2008) and Canada (73 percent in 2007), and considerably above Ireland (63 percent in 2008) and the United States (62 percent in 2007).105
+By this measure, New Zealand compares relatively favourably with other countries, ranking 13th out of 30 OECD countries surveyed between 2005 and 2007.
+With 65 per cent of households having internet access in 2006, New Zealand’s figure is higher than the OECD median of 62 per cent.
+New Zealand’s figure is similar to that of Australia (64 per cent in 2006), lower than those of the United Kingdom (67 per cent in 2007) and Canada (68 per cent in 2006), but higher than that of the United States (62 per cent in 2007).110

 » View technical details about the telephone and internet access in the home indicator